SuichengSu/Othello_in_Python/README.md

-# Othello_in_Python
+# Othello in Python
-Graphical Game of Othello in Python
+This is a graphical game of Othello implemented in Python If you haven't played Othello before, [try it here](https://www.othelloonline.org/).